 Don’t forget to prewash all your fabrics.
 Just because fabrics are from the same collection, they may not shrink uniformly so it’s always smart to prewash all the elements prior to starting.
 Then, iron the fabric before cutting to make sure all your measurements are accurately made on a flat piece.

-If you like these pillowcases, we have lots of other options.
+If you like these pillowcases, we have lots of other options in our Bed + Bath category.
 Pillowcases are super quick, and you can make special ones for all kinds of occasions.
 They also make a wonderful gift.

 Sewing Tools You Need